16 min read

 $ sudo cat /proc/1/mounts

-You’ll see a list that is strikingly similar, or perhaps the same, as that of mount.
+You’ll see a list that is strikingly similar, or perhaps the same, as that of the mount command.

 Now, let’s take a look at an example where a process is created with its own unshared mnt namespace.
-Run the same commands as before:
+We’ll issue the same commands as before:

 $ sudo unshare --mount bash